PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 const http = require('http');
 ```

 We'll also modify the `SCOPES` config value so we can write to the spreadsheet.
-We'll also extract the spreadsheet ID into a config variable and create a `RANGE` variable which tells the API where to append values.
+Next, we'll extract the spreadsheet ID into a config variable and create a `RANGE` variable which tells the API where to append values.
 Note, when modifying `SCOPES` you'll need to delete the exising `token.json` file and re-generate it.
+Set the `SPREADSHEET_ID` to your desired spreadsheet.
 I'm also going to setup the server port as a config variable.

 ```
 const SCOPES = ['https://www.googleapis.com/auth/spreadsheets'];